 Enter the tax due from your Section 3121(q) Notice and Demand on line 5f.
 The IRS issues a Section 3121(q) Notice and Demand to advise an employer of the amount of tips received by employees who failed to report or underreported tips to the employer.
 An employer isn't liable for the employer share of the social security and Medicare taxes on unreported tips until notice and demand for the taxes is made to the employer by the IRS in a Section 3121(q) Notice and Demand.
 The tax due may have been determined from tips reported to the IRS on employees' Forms 4137, Social Security and Medicare Tax on Unreported Tip Income, or other tips that weren't reported to their employer as determined by the IRS during an examination.
 For additional information, see Rev. Rul.
-2012-18, 2012-26 I.R.B.
-1032, available at IRS.gov/irb/2012-26 IRB#RR-2012-18.
+2012-18.